flare-labs-ltd/fasset-bots/docs/api.md

     - POST `/api/pool/delegate/{fAssetSymbol}/{agentVaultAddress}/{recipientAddress}/{bips}`: Given parameters `fAssetSymbol` `agentVaultAddress`, `recipientAddress` and `bips`, returns one of the possible`status` responses, depending on the success of operation.

     - POST `/api/pool/undelegate/{fAssetSymbol}/{agentVaultAddress}`: Given parameters `fAssetSymbol` and `agentVaultAddress`, returns one of the possible`status` responses, depending on the success of operation.

+    - POST `/api/pool/upgradeWNat/{fAssetSymbol}/{agentVaultAddress}`: Given parameters `fAssetSymbol` and `agentVaultAddress`, returns one of the possible`status` responses, depending on the success of operation.

 - UNDERLYING